• Log in

 • Add an exclusive or no-brainer offer to come back;

-• Use contextual CTAs and email copy to encourage clicks.
+• CTR in email marketing is essential, so use contextual CTAs and email copy to encourage clicks.

 If you’re interested in more win-back email campaigns, check out these 10 We Miss You email template examples & subject lines.